canonical/lora-basicstation-snap/landscape/README.md

 You can modify the configuration in the script to suite your needs.
 The configuration follows the guide [here](../companion-snap-compose/README.md#configuration).

-Enter `root` as user the script should run as.
+Enter `root` as the user the script should run as.
 Select to save the script.
 Then click `Run`.